Small finance bank: Other conditions

 If a promoter setting up a small finance bank desires to set up a Payments Bank, it should set up both types of banks under a Non-Operative Financial Holding Company (NOFHC) structure.
 However, a promoter will not be granted licences for both universal bank and small finance bank even if the proposal is to set them up under the NOFHC structure.

 Individuals (including relatives) and entities other than the promoters will not be permitted to have shareholding in excess of 10 per cent of the paid-up equity capital of the bank.
 In case of existing NBFCs / MFIs / LABs converting into small finance bank, where there is shareholding in excess of 10 per cent of the paid-up equity capital by entities other than the promoters, RBI may consider providing time up to 3 years for the shareholding to be brought down to 10 per cent.

 The small finance bank cannot be a Business Correspondent (BC) for another bank.
 However, it can have its own BC network.

 The operations of the bank should be technology driven from the beginning, conforming to generally accepted standards and norms; while new approaches (such as for data storage, security and real time data updation) are encouraged, a detailed technology plan for the same should be furnished to RBI.

-The bank should have a high powered Customer Grievances Cell to handle customer complaints.
-The small finance banks will come under the purview of RBI's Banking Ombudsman Scheme, 2006.
+The bank is required maintain customer grievances cell to handle customer complaints.
+The small finance banks fall under the purview of RBI's Banking Ombudsman Scheme, 2006.

 The compliance of terms and conditions laid down by RBI is an essential condition of grant of licence.
 Any non-compliance will attract penal measures including cancellation of licence of the bank.